Tooltip container

 gerichte.png

 Divisionsgericht is the scene of part of the plot of [II.4], more specifically the interrogation of Švejk and Sappeur Vodička after the affair with Mr. Kakonyi in Királyhida.
-From the narrative it is clear that the court was located in Brucker Lager.
+The interrogation was conducted by Auditor Ruller in office no. 8.
+After the interrogation the two are locked up in the court's arrest.

 Background